hongkiulam/side/README.md

 - Use Youtube Data API to search for videos and directly load them into the player
 - Synchronise Youtube playback between peers including play, pause and seeking
 - Deploy front-end on Netlify and back-end on Heroku

+### TODO

+[ ] - Create logo
+[ ] - Change up the UI?
+[ ] - Youtube stays synced in the background i.e. when switched back to video mode [ ] - Save nickname in localStorage and ability to change/ update it